-If you are researching an online nursing degree program, then you may be wondering what sort of degree would be best to pursue if your career goal is to become a nurse.
-At the associate level, there are several to choose from, which are the ADN, ASN or the AAS degree and to be honest, there is little if any difference in the three.
+If you are researching an online nursing degree program, then you must be wondering what sort of degree would be best to pursue first… if your career goal is to become a Registered Nurse.
+Here, on OnlineSchoolsCenter.com, we will start at the very beginning.

 ADN – Associate Degree In Nursing

-Depending on the area of focus you have chosen, specific courses may vary, however, some may include anatomy and physiology, administering medications, nutrition, psychology, microbiology, practical skills, bloodwork and starting IVs, in addition to, meeting basic everyday needs such as bathing, toileting and assistance with mealtimes.
+What is an ADN program and its coursework?
+Depending on the area of focus you have chosen, specific courses may vary; however, some may include anatomy and physiology, administering medications, nutrition, psychology, microbiology, practical skills, bloodwork and starting IVs, in addition to, meeting basic everyday needs such as bathing, toileting and assistance with mealtimes.